antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 ## 1. The data

 The data will be downloaded from http://insideairbnb.com/.
-As specified on the website, "Inside Airbnb is an independent, non-commercial set of tools and data that allows you to explore how Airbnb is really being used in cities around the world".
-There is a lot of very interesting and valuable data on this website, but we must keep in mind that the data is not from "official sources" in case of inconsistencies.
+As specified on the website, 'Inside Airbnb is an independent, non-commercial set of tools and data that allows you to explore how Airbnb is really being used in cities around the world'.
+There is a lot of very interesting and valuable data on this website, but we must keep in mind that the data is not from 'official sources' in case of inconsistencies.

 I will use the Paris data, and more specifically the listings csv file which gives the characteristics of every listing in the city.
+This is a 227 MB dataset and I will process it on a single computer, so we won't take advantage of the full scalability benefits of Spark but it will show the different steps and procedures to work with it.

 ## 2. From the raw data to a Spark DataFrame

 I will start by downloading and de-zipping the data.
 I will then show how to load it in a RDD then to a DataFrame.
-An RDD is a [Resilient Distributed Datasets](https://spark.apache.org/docs/3.1.1/rdd-programming-guide.html#resilient-distributed-datasets-rdds){:target="_blank"}, the fundamental data structure of Spark.
-A SPark DataFrame ["is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood"](https://spark.apache.org/docs/latest/sql-programming-guide.html){:target="_blank"}.
-At the time of this writing, Python still did not support another Spark data structure, the [Datasets](https://spark.apache.org/docs/latest/sql-programming-guide.html){:target="_blank"}.
+An RDD is a [Resilient Distributed Datasets](https://spark.apache.org/docs/3.1.1/rdd-programming-guide.html#resilient-distributed-datasets-rdds){:target='_blank'}, the fundamental data structure of Spark.
+A SPark DataFrame ['is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood'](https://spark.apache.org/docs/latest/sql-programming-guide.html){:target='_blank'}.
+At the time of this writing, Python still did not support another Spark data structure, the [Datasets](https://spark.apache.org/docs/latest/sql-programming-guide.html){:target='_blank'}.

 ##### Python imports
 ```python